-In a veiled reference to colonialism and Middle Eastern oil, the science fiction film Dune takes place over eight thousand years from now when humanity, under the auspices of a feudalistic empire, has colonized various planets.
-The most important planet politically and economically is the inhospitable desert world of Arrakis, informally referred to as Dune, and the only place in the cosmos where “spice,” a substance necessary for interstellar travel, can be found.
+The 2022 science fiction epic, Dune, was a passion project embarked on by French-Canadian filmmaker Denis Villeneuve.
+Villeneuve foreshadowed his ability to deliver breathtaking images as far back as 2013 with his excellent yet underseen thriller, Enemy, which features a gargantuan spider towering above the skyscrapers of Toronto.
+Dune takes place over eight thousand years from now when humanity, under the auspices of a feudalistic empire, has colonized various planets.
+In a veiled reference to colonialism and Middle Eastern oil, the most important planet politically and economically is the inhospitable desert world of Arrakis, informally referred to as Dune, and the only place in the cosmos where “spice,” a substance necessary for interstellar travel, can be found.
 Timothée Chalamet stars as Paul Atreides, son of the Duke of House Atreides, played by Oscar Isaac, and Lady Jessica Atreides, portrayed by Rebecca Ferguson.
-Paul accompanies his parents to Arrakis after the Duke accept the emperor’s request to restore stable spice production, even though House Harkonnen, the former stewards of Arrakis and sworn enemies of the Atreides, have other plans.
+Paul accompanies his parents to Arrakis after his father accepts the emperor’s request to restore stable spice production, even though House Harkonnen, the former stewards of Arrakis and sworn enemies of the Atreides, have other plans.
 Apropos of Joseph Campbell’s mythology of the chosen one, Paul might be the messiah prophesized by the desert dwellers who have lived on Arrakis for thousands of years.

 Villeneuve has taken Frank Herbert’s classic novel and crafted a film that strains under the weight of his obvious reverence for the material; there is a Shakespearean gravitas to Herbert’s writing, but the ponderous sense of self-importance that permeates Dune is reminiscent of George Lucas’s Star Wars prequels.
 The only attempts at anything resembling lightheartedness are two lame jokes that land with a thud near the very start of the film, both of which are shown in the trailer.